Shelly Beach, South Africa: Private healthcare

 Established in August 2010 as the Shelly Beach Day Hospital, the Shelly Beach Hospital is the sole hospital serving Shelly Beach.
 Owned by Shelly Health Consortium (Pty) Ltd, it is a private hospital operating 24-hour emergency services.
 The hospital is located on Izotsha Road, opposite Southcoast Mall.

 Public healthcare

 Shelly Beach Clinic is a government-funded municipal clinic operated by the Ugu District Municipality.
 For public hospitals, residents of Shelly Beach normally use the Port Shepstone Regional Hospital.

 Roads

 Shelly Beach straddles along the R620 (Marine Drive) connecting Port Shepstone to the north with Uvongo to the south.
-The town also lies just off the R61 highway (future N2 Wild Coast Toll Route) between Port Shepstone and Port Edward.
-Running north-west, the P55 (Izotsha Road) connects the town with Izotsha to the north-west and Gamalakhe to the west (via the P200).
+Just a short distance inland, the north–south R61 freeway (future N2 Wild Coast Toll Route) connects Port Shepstone with Port Edward, with an interchange at Izotsha Road.
+Additionally, the P55 (Izotsha Road) provides a link with Izotsha to the north-west and Gamalakhe to the west (via the P200).

 Tolling

 The R61, forming part of the South Coast Toll Route, involves the payment of toll at the toll booths of the Izotsha Ramp Toll Plaza, situated on the off and on-ramps of the Izotsha Road interchange (Exit 39).
 Traffic arriving from the south to turn off at exit 39 and traffic joining the R61 S from Izotsha Road must pass through the respective ramp plazas.
 The R620 to Margate and Port Shepstone serves as the untolled alternative route to the R61.